vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

     git clone https://github.com/vamsidarbhamulla/serenity-cucumber-bdd-screenplay.git
     cd serenity-cucumber-bdd-screenplay

+## Build the webapp using docker

+Open a command window and run:

+    cd web-app
+    docker-compose up

+Make sure the docker images downloaded and started.
+Then Open the [web-app-from-here](http:localhost:900)

 ## Running the Project Using Maven
 This requires webdriver setup.
 By default the tests run on Chrome, you need to set the latest chromedriver instance on your system path.